Dynamic Risk Management

 The International Accounting Standards Board is working on a project to simplify and improve the usefulness of financial statements, by developing accounting requirements for hedging within the context of open portfolios that are more closely aligned with a company's risk management activities.
-The project addresses situations in which entities use a dynamic risk management strategy to manage their risks.
-Dynamic risk management of open portfolios introduces complexity to the accounting for such hedges that cannot be accomodated within the IFRS 9 hedge accounting guidance for closed portfolios; hence the need for a separate project.
+The project addresses situations in which entities use a dynamic risk management strategy to manage their risks where the IFRS 9 hedge accounting guidance for individual items or closed portfolios is insufficient.

 IASB Discussion Paper

 On 17 April 2014, the IASB published its Discussion Paper, Accounting for Dynamic Risk Management: a Portfolio Revaluation Approach to Macro Hedging.
-Under the portfolio revaluation approach there would be no change in the measurement of risk management instruments; these would remain at fair value through profit or loss.
-The risk-managed exposures would be revalued with respect to the managed risk (e.g. three month LIBOR) and the resulting revaluation adjustment would be recognised in the statement of financial position and the income statement.
+Under this approach the risk-managed exposures would be revalued with respect to the managed risk (e.g. three month LIBOR) and the resulting revaluation adjustment would be recognised in the statement of financial position and the income statement.
 The revaluation adjustment and the fair value of the risk management instruments offset each other to the extent that the hedge is effective.
 Open risk positions would thus have a net impact on profit or loss, depending on the scope of the proposals.

 EFRAG final comment letter

 EFRAG issued its final comment letter on 30 October 2014.
 In that letter EFRAG highlighted the needs of different industries for a macro hedge accounting solution.